exponea/exponea-flutter-sdk/Documentation/app-inbox.md

 > The SDK can only retrieve App Inbox messages when the current app user has a customer profile with a [hard ID](https://documentation.bloomreach.com/engagement/docs/customer-identification#hard-id).
 Without this identification, the feature won't work.

-Refer to the [App Inbox](https://documentation.bloomreach.com/engagement/docs/app-inbox) documentation for information on creating and sending App Inbox messages in the Engagement web app.
+Refer to the [App Inbox](https://documentation.bloomreach.com/engagement/docs/app-inbox) documentation for information on creating and sending App Inbox messages in the {user.mkg} web app.

 > 👍
 >
-> App Inbox is a separate module that can be enabled on request in your Engagement account by your Bloomreach CSM.
+> App Inbox is a separate module that can be enabled on request in your {user.mkg} account by your {user.br} CSM.

 ## Integrate the App Inbox